-My family and another family spent our October break in Xinjiang and had an incredible time.
-For us, it was an introduction to a new culture and that was as interesting and exciting as experiencing the incredible landscape of northwestern China.
+Traveling to Xinjiang was an incredible experience.
+For us, it was an introduction to a new culture, that was as interesting and exciting as experiencing the amazing landscape of northwestern China.

 Who Are the Uyghurs?